burgdev/db-backup-runner/docs/docu.md

 ### Host

-You can run the `db-backup-runner` script directly on your host.
+You can run the `db-backup-runner` [script directly](packages.md/#pypi) on your host.
-Install this package and use the same commands as above without `docker compose exec`
+Install this package and use the same commands as above without `docker compose run`